Cures and Care Tips for Pothos Plant Pests, Bugs, and Diseases

 Managing Pests & Diseases

 Prevention is always a better control method than dealing with a pest and disease problem once it has taken hold.
 Keep your Pothos plants as healthy as possible to allow their natural defenses to get to work.
-This includes ensuring they get appropriate light (particularly for variegated pothos plants), water, fertilizing at the right time, potting in a suitable soil mix, and managing temperature and humidity.
+This includes ensuring they are located in the best spot in your home, have sufficient light (particularly for variegated pothos plants), water, fertilizing at the right time, potting in a suitable soil mix, and managing temperature and humidity.
 These are also key when propagating a pothos plant.

 Whenever you water your Pothos, take a quick look at the stems and undersides of the leaves for any issues.
 This will allow you to tackle any pest and disease problems before they get out of hand.
 Prune away any affected areas immediately and discard them while moving the plant to an isolated spot to prevent further spread.